slsa-framework/slsa/controls/survey.md

     be re-encoded in a more efficient format, such as protobuf or CBOR, without invalidating the signature?
 -   **Widely Adopted:** Is the standard widely adopted?
-    -   ✗ signing-spec: Not yet used, though in-toto and TUF plan to.
+    -   ✗ DSSE: Not yet used, though in-toto and TUF plan to.
     -   ✗ PASETO: Not common.
     -   ✗ in-toto v1: Only by in-toto and TUF.
     -   ✗ JSS: Abandoned, never used.